 Part 1: Deep Tech

-The Chief Digital Officer (CDO) is now tasked with leading the data monetization movement in the organization.
+The Chief Digital Officer (CDO) is now responsible for leading the data monetization movement in the organization.
 Any organizational movement has 3 key pillars – people, process, and technology.
-We have discussed people or culture and processes or ecosystems in our previous blogs here and here.
+We have discussed people or culture and processes or ecosystems in our previous blogs here.
 In this blog, we will discuss the third important pillar i.e. technology.

 The era of technology for technology’s sake is long gone.
 Today, technology must solve real problems and help the organization achieve its key goals.
 Otherwise, it runs the risk of being just a ‘shiny new object’.
 Core to the organization is building/creating/delivering and selling/marketing.
 The CDO must therefore evangelize digital technologies that enable exactly that.